 Besides participating in D2L, what other sorts of work should I expect?

 Reading, of course.
 The number of books and articles will vary by instructor but in general, expect between 800-900 pages of reading per course.
 Other assignments may include individual or group projects, research, presentations, and essay-writing.

 What can I expect from faculty in a hybrid program?

 When you are on campus, your experience of a faculty member will be the same as any residential student at Pacifica and will include a combination of lecture, discussion, group work, student presentations, engagement with film and art, and experiential learning exercises.
 Faculty will be available for office hours during meals so students can sign up for one-on-one time together.

 Teaching styles vary, but in general, learning takes as its motto that instructors are to be “guides on the side” versus “sages on the stage.”
 Faculty are asked to review and participate in the discussions in D2L two or three times per week.
-They will typically offer general guidance to the group, rather than to individual students in this format.
-In other words, a student will not receive feedback on each of his or her postings; however faculty will help to facilitate the discussions for the group by offering insights and commentary.
+They will typically offer general guidance to the group based upon the student postings rather than to individual students in this format, although our program encourages individual responses from faculty members each week.
 Individual faculty members’ personal teaching styles may differ, so expect variations in this regard.